TaygaHoshi/tt-project/Branches/Primary/Primary - Witchery.md

 ## Attuning
 As a rapid action, you can attune to the forces of nature for this round.
 While attuned, your spells are considered to have +1 bonuses to your potency and control.
 You can't attune if you moved more than half your movement speed this round, and your movement speed is halved while attuned.

-## Spell Modifiers
-Choose two modifiers each at levels 3 and 7.
-These modifiers cost 1 energy to apply to the next technique you perform, and a technique can have multiple modifiers.
-1. *Homing:* This projectile technique curves slightly around obstacles.
-Cover penalties to this technique are reduced by 1.
-2. *Improved range:* This technique's range is increased by 2 meters.
-3. *Selective effect:* This technique doesn't affect one creature you choose, aside from yourself.
-4. *Self-shielding:* This technique grants you physical and magical temporary armor equal to half of its energy cost.
-5. *Spell knockback:* This single-target damaging spell pushes its target one meter away from you.
-6. *Reduced duration:* This spell's duration is halved.
-7. #TODO
-8. #TODO

 # Techniques
 ## Alteration
 **Category:** Utility